wearpants/twiggy/doc/api.rst

         convenvience method to bind ``name`` field

+    .. method:: struct(**kwargs) -> bound Logger

+        convenience method for :term:`structured logging`.
+Calls :meth:`.fields` and emits at ``INFO``

+    .. method:: structDict(d) -> bound Logger

+        convenience method for :term:`structured logging`.
+Use instead of `.struct` if you have keys which are not valid Python identifiers.

+        :arg dict d: dictionary of fields.
+Keys should be strings.

     The following methods cause messages to be emitted.  ``format_spec`` is a template string into which ``args`` and ``kwargs`` will be substitued.

     .. automethod:: debug